sommerfeld-io/vm-ubuntu-desktop/README.md

     ```

 ## Run Portainer
-To start Portainer, download the `docker-compose.yml` file and start all services.
+The bootstrap script downloads the `components/portainer/docker-compose.yml` script from this repo into `/opt/vm-ubuntu/portainer/docker-compose.yml`.

 The portainer password is written from the `docker-compose.yml` file to the local filesystem when starting the stack.
 The password is written into `portainer.passwd` next to the `docker-compose.yml`.

+Alternatively, you can download the `docker-compose.yml` file manually and start all services.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/sommerfeld-io/vm-ubuntu/refs/heads/main/components/portainer/docker-compose.yml -o docker-compose.yml